ellysh/video-game-bots/InGameBots/example.md

 +        0`03850000        0`03860000        0`00010000 MEM_PRIVATE MEM_COMMIT  PAGE_READWRITE                     <unknown>
 +        0`04f50000        0`04fd0000        0`00080000 MEM_PRIVATE MEM_COMMIT  PAGE_READWRITE                     <unknown>
 ```
 You can see, that all found variables are stored into the segments of "unknown" type.
 What is the "unknown" type?
-We already know the segments of stack and heap type.
-WinDbg debugger is able to distinguish them well.
-Therefore these unknown segments are neither stack nor heap type.
+We already know the segments of a stack and a heap type.
+WinDbg debugger can distinguish them well.
+Therefore these unknown segments are neither a stack nor a heap type.
 It is able to be a segments that are allocated by the [`VirtualAllocEx`](https://msdn.microsoft.com/en-us/library/windows/desktop/aa366890%28v=vs.85%29.aspx) WinAPI function.
 We can clarify this question very simple by writing a sample application, that uses a `VirtualAllocEx` function.
 If you will launch this sample application with WinDbg debugger, you will see a segment of "unknown" type in the application's memory map.
 The base address of the segment will have the same value as returned one by the `VirtualAllocEx` function.

-But all experience values are kept at the segments of the same type, and we cannot distinguish them by this feature.
+Analyzing of the segments will not allow us to find the character's experience parameter.
+All of these segments have the same type and flags.
+Therefore we cannot distinguish the segments.

-We can try another way to find a character object.
+We can try another way to find the character object.
 It is obvious, that parameters of the object will be changed, when a player performs the actions.
 For example, the object's coordinates will be changed when a character moves.
 Also the live value will be decreased when the character gains a damage from monsters.
-Consider this fact, we can analyze the nature of changes in the memory that is located near the experience values.
-Cheat Engine memory scanner provides a feature of displaying changes in a memory region in real-time.
+Consider this fact, we can analyze the nature of changes in the memory that is located near the experience parameters.
+Cheat Engine memory scanner provides a feature of displaying changes in the memory region in real-time.
 There is an algorithm to open a Memory Viewer window of the Cheat Engine application:

-1. Select a value in the resulting list for inspection.
+1. Select an address in the resulting list for inspection.
-2. Left click on the value.
+2. Left click on the address.
 3. Select the "Browse this memory region" item in the pop-up menu.

 You will see the Memory Viewer window after these steps:

 ![Memory Viewer](memory-viewer.png)

 The Memory Viewer window is split into two parts.
 Disassembled code of the specified memory region is displayed at the upper part of the window.
-The memory dump in hexadecimal format is displayed at the bottom part of the window.
+The memory dump in a hexadecimal format is displayed at the bottom part of the window.
 We will focus on the memory dump in our investigation.
 The experience value is underlined by a red line on the screenshoot.
 It is not obvious, why the hexadecimal value "9E 36 FF 10" in the memory dump is equal to the actual experience value "285161118" in decimal.
-Our application is launched on x86 architecture.
+Our application is launched on the x86 architecture.
 It has a [little-endian](https://en.wikipedia.org/wiki/Endianness#Little-endian) byte order.
 This means, that you should reverse the order of bytes in 4 byte integer to get its correct value.
 The hexadecimal value becomes equal to "10 FF 36 9E" in our case.
-You can use the standard windows calculator application to make sure, that this hexadecimal value is equal to the "285161118" one in decimal.
+You can use the standard windows Calculator application to make sure, that this hexadecimal value is equal to the "285161118" one in decimal.
 Actually you can change a display type of the memory dump by left mouse clicking on it and selecting a "Display Type" item of the pop-up menu.
 But I recommend you to keep a type in the "Byte hex" format.
 Because you does not know an actual size in bytes of the parameters that you are looking for.

-Now you should place Memory Viewer window and Diablo 2 window near each other.
-It allows you to perform actions in the Diablo 2 window and to inspect a memory region simultaneously.
-This is a screenshot with results of this kind of memory inspection:
+Now you should place windows of Memory Viewer and Diablo 2 application one near each other.
+It allows you to perform actions in the Diablo 2 window and to inspect a memory region simultaneously in the Memory Viewer.
+This is a screenshot with the results of this kind of memory inspection:

 ![Memory Inspection](memory-inspection.png)

-The object on the screenshot matches to the last value in the resulting list with "04FC04A4" address.
-The value's address may differ in your case but the order of the resulting values should be the same.
-You can find the same object by opening the last value in the list.
-Why we select exact this object instead of other one?
-The reason is, this object contains more information about the player character.
-This is a list of parameters that have been detected thanks to analysis of them nature of changes:
+The memory region on the screenshot matches to the last "04FC04A4" address in the resulting list.
+This address may differ in your case but the order of addresses in the resulting list should be the same.
+You can find the same memory region by opening the last address in the resulting list.
+Why we select exact this memory region instead of other one?
+The reason is, this memory region contains more information about the player character.
+This is a list of parameters that have been detected thanks to the inspection:

 | Parameter | Address | Offset | Size | Hex Value | Dec Value |
 | -- | -- | -- | -- | -- | -- |